SteveWonderbelt/CouncilMinutes.github.io/index.md

 title: Home
 ---

-# Welcome to the Council Minutes Archive
+# Welcome to my Projects Site

-This is where we keep public records of council meetings.
+This is where I will blog about and host projects I'm working on.